Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 3. [Normalization](https://en.wikipedia.org/wiki/Normalization_(image_processing)) of images: Normalize the pixel values of all images by typing '1' or pressing enter.
    The pixel value of normalized images only range from **0** to **1** instead of **0** to **255**.

+**GUI version:** Select your Preprocessing options via checkboxes.

 ### Training options
 In training options you can adjust 3 major settings:
 1. Validation size: Validation size specifies how much % of a data is used to test the model accuracy and loss.
 Type e.g. '20' for a validation size of 20 %.

 2. Number of epochs: Choose how often you want to iterate over all training images.
-   If this number is to small your model will [underfit](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit) but if the number is too high on the other hand your model will likely [overfit](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit)
+   If this number is to small your model will [underfit](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit) but if the number is too high on the other hand your model will likely [overfit](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit).

 3. Batch size: The batch size specifies how many images you pass to the model at once before the model weights are updated.
 A higher batch size can increase the training speed as well as the model quality at the cost of more ram.
 Keep in mind that a batch size that is too high can lead to worse generalization in some cases.
 This means that the highest possible batch size is not necessarily the best option.
    You can read more about batch size in [this article](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/).

+**GUI version:** You can enter a number for these options via an input box.

 ### Model options
 You can either define the model structure yourself (type '1' or press enter) or use the predefined model structure (type '2').
 The model structure of the chosen model will be saved in the file [**model_summary.txt**](python/model_summary.txt) when the training starts.
 The structure of the predefined model can be viewed in the file [**predefined_model_summary.txt**](python/predefined_model_summary.txt) .
 It has the following structure: